wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 {distribution}-{version}(-{build tag})?-{python tag}-{abi tag}-{platform tag}(-{variant label})?.whl
 ```

 Wheels using extensions introduced by this PEP must feature the variant label component.
-It must match the following
+It must adhere to the following
+rules:

+- Lower case only (to prevent issues with case-sensitive vs. case-insensitive filesystems)
+- Between 1-16 characters
+- Using only `0-9`, `a-z`, `.` or `_` ASCII characters

+This is equivalent to the following regular expression: `^[0-9a-z._]{1,16}$`.

-regular expression: `^[0-9a-z._]{1,16}$` (ASCII, case-sensitive).
-Every label must uniquely correspond to a specific
-set of variant properties, same for all wheels using the same label within a single package version.
-Variant labels
+Every label must uniquely correspond to a specific set of variant properties, same for all wheels using the same label
-should be specified at wheel build time, as human-readable strings.
+within a single package version.
+Variant labels should be specified at wheel build time, as human-readable strings.
 The label `null` is reserved for the null variant.

-Installers that do not implement this specification must ignore wheels with variant label present, and fall back
+Installers that do not implement this specification must ignore wheels with variant label when installing from an index,
-to a wheel without such label if it is available.
+and fall back to a wheel without such label if it is available.

 Examples: